Predictia/AQUA/docs/sphinx/source/diagnostics/ocean3d.rst

                         latS: float = None, latN: float = None, lonW: float = None,lonE: float = None,
                         output=True, output_dir= None)

-Zonal Mean Trend Plot: This function requires data for a region.
+*Zonal Mean Trend Plot*: This function requires data for a region.
 It produces plots of zonally averaged linear temporal trends plot of temperature and salinity as a function of depth and latitude.
 The zonal average is produced over the selected region, whose name supports all the major oceans and seas; in case users require a custom region, they can fill in the values of latitude and longitude in the boxes.